Moment

 Best For: Photographers looking to create with Portra 400’s color profile but with a higher ISO for low light compatibility.

 Kodak’s Professional Portra 800 film stock is reminiscent of Portra 400, only more grainy with added contrast.
-It has extraordinarily warm tones and a very good exposure balance, and while its grain is more noticeable, it’s still very pleasant looking and adds an extra taste of texture.
-The high ISO makes photography ideal for lower light shooting, perfect for reception dinners, moody portraits, and blue hour landscapes.
+It has extraordinarily warm tones and a very good exposure balance.
+While its grain is more noticeable, it’s still very pleasant looking and adds an extra taste of texture.
+The high ISO makes photography ideal for lower-light shooting, perfect for reception dinners, moody portraits, and blue-hour mountain view.

 Beautiful Grain